wpwupingwp/OGU/README.md

     characters. :)

 #### Genbank
--email address : BarcodeFinder use Biopython to handle the communication
+* -email address

-    between user and NCBI Genbank database.
+    BarcodeFinder use Biopython to handle the communication between user and NCBI Genbank database.
 The database requires user to provide an email address in case of abnormal situation that NCBI want to contact you.
 The default address is empty.

     _However, for convenience of the user, BarcodeFinder will use "guest@example.com" if user did not provide the email._

--gene name: The gene's name user wants to query in Genbank.
-The "OR" and "AND"
+* -gene name

-    were allowed.
+    The gene's name user wants to query in Genbank.
+The "OR" and "AND" were allowed.
 Make sure to use quotation mark.
 For instance, "atpB OR rbcL" (include quotation mark) means gene atpB or rbcL.

     HOWEVER, the "-gene" options usually does not behave like what we thought.
     If you query "rbcL[gene]" in Genbank, most of the time, NCBI still gives you other gene's records.

--group value : To restrict group of species, or the *kingdom*, the value could
+* -group value

-    be
+    To restrict group of species, or the *kingdom*, the value could be

     * animals
     * plants
     * fungi